exercism/problem-specifications/exercises/scrabble-score/instructions.md

 # Instructions

-Compute a word's Scrabble score by summing its letters' values.
+Your task is to compute a word's Scrabble score by summing the values of its letters.

 ## Letter Values